CWebdale006/new_portfolio_v2/README.md

     - add a css animation to fade in when users scroll down
 - Certifications
     - This'll be easy enough, just add the MTA and CIW certifications as cards with a short description
+    - if i wanted to be really cool, i'd make a card where one side would show my MTA, and the user could click on the card to 'flip' it and show the CIW